-Ostrower has taught art in schools in Brazil, beginning in 1954 at the Museum of Modern Art.
+Ostrower taught art in schools in Brazil, beginning in 1954 at the Museum of Modern Art.
 She also taught at Spellman College, Atlanta, in 1964.
-She has written about the mysteries of life and art in clear but intense language in her Universos da Arte (Universes of Art), now in its 22nd edition; Criatividade e Processos de Criação (Creativity and Processes of Creation), Acasos e Criação Artística (Chances and Artistic Creation); A Sensibilidade do Intelecto (The Sensitivity of the Intellect); Visões Paralelas de Espaço (Parallel Visions of Space) and Tempo na Arte e na Ciência (Time in Art and Science), which received the Jabuti Book Prize in Brazil, and Goya: Artista Revolucionário e Humanista (Goya: Revolutionary Artist and Humanist).
+She wrote about the mysteries of life and art in clear but intense language in her Universos da Arte (Universes of Art), now in its 22nd edition; Criatividade e Processos de Criação (Creativity and Processes of Creation); Acasos e Criação Artística (Chances and Artistic Creation); A Sensibilidade do Intelecto: Visões Paralelas de Espaço e Tempo na Arte e na Ciência (The Sensitivity of the Intellect: Parallel Visions of Space and Time in Art and Science), which received the Jabuti Book Prize in Brazil; and Goya: Artista Revolucionário e Humanista (Goya: Revolutionary Artist and Humanist).
 Between 1963 and 1966 she was the Vice-President of the Brazilian Commission of the International Association of Plastic Arts of UNESCO, participating in its fourth International Congress in New York in 1963.

 Fayga’s husband, Heinz Ostrower (1913–1992), was born in Jauer (Jawor), Silesia, now part of Poland.
 He joined the KPO, the opposition Communist Party, and fought against both the rising Nazism and the sectarian policies imposed by Stalin on the German Communist Party.
 He was still a medical student when arrested by the Gestapo during a demonstration in 1935 and imprisoned.
 In 1937 he was deported to Brazil.
 In Rio de Janeiro he found work at a bookstore that lent books to subscribers and it was here, in 1939 or 1940, that he met Fayga.
 They married on May 10, 1941.
 Later Heinz resumed his political activity, giving courses on Marxism and the problems of contemporary history.
 He became naturalized in 1951 (as was Fayga).
 In the 1980s he concentrated his energy on the Center for Studies and Community Action (CEAC), an organization based in Nova Iguaçu, which addressed the social movements of the poorer people of the Baixada Fluminense and Jacarepaguá areas of Rio de Janeiro.
 He directed this center from 1983 to 1989.
 The couple had a son, Carl Robert (b.
 1949), and a daughter, Anna Leonor (b.
 1952).
 Fayga Ostrower died on September 12, 2001.